juxor/afaq/markdown/secG4.md

 or IT programmers could produce for their own consumption using their own tools.

-So in a market economy with a well developed division of labour it is possible for a separation of workers from their means of production to occur.
+So in a market economy with a well-developed division of labour it is possible for a separation of workers from their means of production to occur.
 This is particularly the case when the predominant economic activity is not farming.
 Thus the net effect of market transactions could be to re-introduce class